Artrajz/vits-simple-api/README.md

 - GPU accelerated inference

 <details><summary>Update Logs</summary><pre><code>
+<h2>2023.5.2</h2>
+<p>Added support for the w2v2-vits model, updated the speakers mapping table, and added support for the languages corresponding to the model.</p>
 <h2>2023.4.23</h2>
 <p>Add API Key authentication, disabled by default, needs to be enabled in config.py.</p>
 <h2>2023.4.17</h2>